upper waypoint

 For one thing, there’s the risk of drowning down there.
 Because of San Francisco’s steep topography, Abadie and her colleagues never enter the sewers if there’s so much as a drizzle of rain anywhere in the city.

-Megan Abadie in the sewers of San Francisco (Sruti Mamidanna/KQED)
+Megan Abadie in the sewers of San Francisco.
+(Sruti Mamidanna/KQED)

 “If you’re in a large pipe at the bottom of a hill, it doesn’t take much for a big slug of water to hit you, even if it’s not raining very much where you are,” she says.

-Then, there’s the danger of toxic gas: namely hydrogen sulfide, produced when organic material (waste matter, seaweed) starts to decompose.
+Then, there’s the danger of toxic gas, namely hydrogen sulfide, produced when organic material (waste matter, seaweed) starts to decompose.
 At low levels, it has a distinctive smell of rotten eggs.
-At higher levels, it affects a person’s sense of smell entirely, and can knock you out — and kill you — within minutes.
+At higher levels, it affects a person’s sense of smell entirely and can knock you out — and kill you — within minutes.

-Megan Abadie in the San Francisco sewers (Sruti Mamidanna/KQED)
+Megan Abadie in the San Francisco sewers.
+(Sruti Mamidanna/KQED)

 On top of that, there’s the threat of simply getting lost, injured or both in the sewers.
 Abadie and her fellow inspectors are equipped with accurate maps and supported by a large chain of people both below and above ground — weather spotters, medics.

-“When I go into the sewer system I know exactly where I am. … You go into a pipe that you see sticking out somewhere?
+“When I go into the sewer system, I know exactly where I am. … You go into a pipe that you see sticking out somewhere?
 Open up a manhole?
 You’re not going to know where you are,” Abadie says.

-Stooping low in the sewers (Sruti Mamidanna/KQED)
+Stooping low in the sewers.
+(Sruti Mamidanna/KQED)

 A Trip into the Underworld

-Abadie knew exactly the place Hartman meant, and asked me to wait until the timing was just right, when it’d be safe enough at low tide, with no chance of rain.
-That timing turned out to be very early in the morning on the Fourth of July: the lowest tide of the year.
+Abadie knew exactly the place Hartman meant and asked me to wait until the timing was just right when it’d be safe enough at low tide, with no chance of rain.
+That timing turned out to be very early in the morning on the Fourth of July, the lowest tide of the year.

-Reporter Carly Severn being lowered into the sewer system (Sruti Mamidanna/KQED)
+Reporter Carly Severn being lowered into the sewer system.
+(Sruti Mamidanna/KQED)

 As Abadie’s crew secured a harness and waist-high waders to my body, she explained why we’d be taking gas meters and oxygen masks down there.
 Even though the fast flow of the system we’d be entering would lower the hydrogen sulfide risk, “you can go into a sewer that’s been fine every single time, and one year something can be different,” she says.

-With safety equipment secured, we were lowered one by one into the tunnel by rope, down a tall, rusting ladder until we finally, reached the bottom of the sewer with a splash.
+With safety equipment secured, we were lowered one by one into the tunnel by rope, down a tall, rusting ladder until we finally reached the bottom of the sewer with a splash.
 The water reached our knees.
 Ahead, through the humid, misty air, was a long, high tunnel that seemed to stretch for miles in front of us.
 Down there in the darkness was that “sewer cave” — and the ocean.
-During the rainy season, Abadie reminded me, the tunnel we stood in would have been full of water.
+During the rainy season, Abadie reminded me that the tunnel we stood in would have been full of water.

 Reporter Carly Severn is lowered down through a manhole.
 (Sruti Mamidanna/KQED)